ajbkr/CHIP-5/README.md

 CHIP-5 -- an HTML5 CHIP-8 interpreter
 =====================================

-CHIP-5 is a [currently procedural] CHIP-8 interpreter utilising the HTML5 Canvas, File, and Web Audio APIs.
+CHIP-5 is a CHIP-8 interpreter utilising the HTML5 Canvas, File, and Web Audio APIs.

 Expect: future development effort to modularise (AMD) the core interpreter.